 Then the books: I'm listening to Mythos by Stephen Fry, and I'm reading De Pest (The Plague) by Albert Camus.
 The first one is entertaining, but a bit confusing because of the vast amount of characters.
 The last is a bit disconcerting due to the similarities between this work of fiction published in 1947 and actual life in 2020.

 And the food.
-I have made some changes in my diet.
+I have made some changes to my diet.
 Again.
-But they seem to be working for me, so that’s a good thing.
+But they seem to be working for me, so that's a good thing.
 I also started to experiment with my pressure cooker.
-My findings so far are that the results are a bit more moist than I’d like, so I keep on trying.
+My findings so far are that the results are a bit moister than I'd like, so I keep on trying.
 Any tips and recipes are more than welcome.